-If the error persists, you might have a hardware problem and should contact technical support at www.netgear.com/support.
+If the error persists, you might have a hardware problem.
+Contact technical support at www.netgear.com/support.

 LEDs Never Turn Off

 When the router is turned on, the LEDs turn on for about 10 seconds and then turn off.
 If all the LEDs stay on, there is a fault within the router.